 1. Stainless Steel

-Stainless steel is metal alloy and is good to go with only if it does not contain the concentrations of nickel and chromium.
+Stainless steel is a metal alloy and is good to go with only if it does not contain the concentrations of nickel and chromium.
 Iron brings no such havoc, so its presence is not a dilemma.
-However, the experts consider nickel and chromium as a major carcinogen, and most of the people are straightforwardly sensitive to nickel.
+However, experts consider nickel and chromium as major carcinogens, and most people are directly sensitive to nickel.
 Just have thought about how dangerous it can be for them that they indirectly have nickel traces in their food through the cookware.
-Before buying stainless steel cookware, double-check if it’s food-grade stainless steel and then grab it.
-For the rest, it definitely makes delicious food and is super affordable.
+Before buying stainless steel cookware, double-check if it’s food-grade stainless steel, and then grab it.
+For the rest, it makes delicious food and is super affordable.

 Safety Tip:

-The surface lubricants can be a big-time saviour that works to minimize the connection between the surface and the food.
+Surface lubricants can be a big-time savior that works to minimize the connection between the surface and the food.
 You can trust olive oil or coconut oil for this purpose.

 In this material, you come across two choices:

-Aluminium cookware possesses high risks of leaching the metal into your food every day while anodized aluminium undergoes unusual reactions that turn its metallic powers into a nonstick tendency.
-However, if you want to continue using aluminium cookware, just know that it can easily trigger Alzheimer’s in your elders and respiratory diseases in your children while cancer comes handy for all ages.
-It happens with the usual intake of up to 10 milligrams of aluminium through the food you cook, which is quite toxic when it all accumulates in the body to present you it’s bad sides.
+Aluminum cookware possesses high risks of leaching the metal into your food every day, while anodized aluminum undergoes unusual reactions that turn its metallic properties into a nonstick tendency.
+However, if you want to continue using aluminum cookware, just know that it can easily trigger Alzheimer’s in your elders and respiratory diseases in your children, while cancer is handy for all ages.
+It happens with the usual intake of up to 10 milligrams of aluminum through the food you cook, which is quite toxic when it all accumulates in the body to present its bad sides.

-Avoid storing food in the refrigerator or at room temperature in your aluminium cookware for long spans.
+Avoid storing food in the refrigerator or at room temperature in your aluminum cookware for long periods.

 3. Ceramic